mimic-sussex/sema/assets/tutorial/01-basics/04-widgets/index.md

 ## DSP Code Output

-The *DSP Code Output* widget shows the code which Sema generates (Maximilian DSP Javascript) when you evaluate your live code.
+The *DSP Code Output* widget shows the code that Sema generates (Maximilian DSP JavaScript) when you evaluate your live code.

 This DSP code is injected into and runs in the Sema audio engine.